Turn "What If?" into a Reliable Plan for the Future

 A special needs trust is a reliable way to set aside money for the future of someone with a disability.

-Trusts may have a manager to help with day-to-day tasks on behalf of the beneficiary.
-In The Arc of Northern Virginia's special needs trust program, The Arc is the manager.
+Trusts may also have a trust manager to help with day-to-day tasks on behalf of the beneficiary.
+In The Arc of Northern Virginia's trust program, The Arc is the trust manager.
 We help with day-to-day tasks on behalf of the beneficiary.

-Government benefits are based on a person's income, savings and other assets they control.
-Money in a special needs trust is not controlled by the person with a disability.
-As a result, money in a special needs trust doesn't affect government benefits.
+Government benefits depends on a person's assets and resources AND diagnosis and functionality.
+Money in a special needs trust is not controlled directly by the person with a disability.
+As a result, money in a special needs trust doesn't affect government benefits as long as it is being spent appropriately.

 However, government agencies limit how money from a trust can be used.
 Many special needs trusts are set up with rules about what the money can be used for.
 And only a certain amount of money can be drawn from the trust at a time.